Resident Evil 4: Gameplay

-The player controls the protagonist, Leon S. Kennedy, from a third-person perspective.
-Departing significantly from the series' previous games, the gameplay focuses on action and shootouts with fewer survival horror elements.
+The player controls Leon S. Kennedy, from a third-person perspective.
+Departing from the series' previous games, the gameplay focuses more on combat and shootouts.
 The camera is placed behind Leon and zooms in for an over-the-shoulder view when aiming a weapon, or a first-person view when aiming with a sniper rifle.
 There is no crosshair for firearms; instead, every firearm has a laser sight.
 Unlike previous games where players can only shoot straight, up, or down, players have more options.
 For example, shots to the feet can cause enemies to stumble, and shots to the arms can make them drop their weapons.
 Players can also shoot down projectiles like thrown axes or scythes.

 Leon fighting a group of Ganados.
 Unlike previous entries in the series, Resident Evil 4 has the camera following directly behind the character.
 The laser sight enables the player to target key zones on enemies.

 Resident Evil 4 adds context-sensitive controls.
 Based on the situation, players can interact with the environment: kicking down a ladder, jumping out of a window, dodging an attack or executing a "finishing move" on weakened enemies.
 There are also quick time events, in which the player must press buttons indicated on-screen to execute actions such as dodging a falling boulder or wrestling an enemy to stay alive.
-These are often incorporated into the game's many boss fights, in which the player must avoid instant-kill attacks.
+These are often incorporated into occasional boss fights, in which the player must avoid instant-kill attacks.